-How you can become a part of group therapy sessions sitting at your home?
+You can take part of group therapy sessions while sitting at home.

-Therapy and counselling sessions led by a qualified therapist, psychologist or a psychiatrist for several people, usually suffering from similar issues, at the same time.
-Group therapy has been encouraged by illustrious mental health professionals from Sigmund Freud to Dr Irvin D Yalom – Author of The Theory and Practice of Group Psychotherapy.
+Group therapy consists of counselling sessions led by a qualified therapist, psychologist or a psychiatrist for several people, usually suffering from similar issues, at the same time.
+Group therapy has been encouraged by mental health professionals from Sigmund Freud to Dr. Irvin D. Yalom – Author of The Theory and Practice of Group Psychotherapy.
 Group therapy sessions can be held alone or as a part of comprehensive treatment plan along with individual sessions and medication.
-These groups usually constitute 6-12 people and the sessions are held for 1-2 hours once or twice in a week however, the number of participants as well as frequency and duration greatly vary.
-It is recommended to have a minimum of 6 group therapy sessions but a lot of people attend these for up to 1 year.
+These groups usually constitute 6-12 people and the sessions are held for 1-2 hours once or twice in a week.
+However, the number of participants, as well as frequency and duration, greatly vary.
+It is recommended that most patients participate in a minimum of six group therapy sessions, but many people attend sessions for up to a year.

-Group therapy helps individuals with depression, or those suffering from panic disorders, obsessive compulsive disorder, chronic pain, PTSD etc.
+Group therapy helps individuals suffering with depression, panic disorders, obsessive compulsive disorder, chronic pain, PTSD, and many other challenges.

-According to an article published in the American Psychological Association's Monitor on Psychology, group therapy can be used for a range of mental health issues such as Bipolar disorder, social phobias and substance abuse and meets the treatment standards set by Society of Clinical Psychology.
+According to an article published in the American Psychological Association's Monitor on Psychology, group therapy can be used for a range of mental health issues such as bipolar disorder, social phobias and substance abuse and it meets the treatment standards set by Society of Clinical Psychology.

-It also instills hope on seeing people at different stages of treatment process coping well in their lives.
+--It also instills hope.
+Participants can see other people at different stages of treatment process coping well in their lives.

 Group therapy sessions are led by a qualified psychologist or a psychiatrist.
-These professionals conduct the sessions with research backed techniques and along with imparting information regarding specific problems, also teach concepts, skills and coping mechanisms.
+These professionals conduct the sessions with research-backed techniques.
+They impart information regarding specific problems and teach concepts, skills and coping mechanisms.

-Now it is possible to be a part of group therapy sessions from remote locations.
+It is now possible to be a part of group therapy sessions from remote locations.
 All participants of the group need not be present at the same place.
-Psychonline provides group therapy sessions with board certified psychiatrists and psychologists for all kinds of mental health issues.
-Individuals can log in to the website from where they are directed to a multiparty video-conferencing screen and therapists conduct the session while taking notes for every individual.
-Our therapists ensure a professional, respectful and non-judgmental session while providing highest quality of care.
-This facility eliminates the constraint of time and distance as well as takes care of mobility issues.
-No need to travel long distances or wait for hours in doctor's office.
+PsychOnline provides group therapy sessions with board certified psychiatrists and psychologists for many mental health issues.
+Individuals can log in to the website, where they are directed to a multiparty video-conferencing screen.
+Therapists conduct the session while taking notes for every individual.
+Our therapists ensure a professional, respectful and non-judgmental session while providing the highest quality of care.
+Online group sessions remove the constraints of time, distance and mobility issues.
+There is no need to travel long distances or wait for hours in a doctor's office.